 Down clusters are round and spherical as seen on the left.
-They look like the head of a dandy lion, and depending on the quality of the down, almost the same size.
+They look like the head of a dandelion, and depending on the quality of the down, are almost the same size.
 This 800 fill power Hungarian down cluster is the size of a US quarter.

 Feathers: What do they look like?

 Everyone knows what a feather looks like but this goose down feather is smaller than a US quarter .
 Goose down feathers are soft even though they have a spine down the center, called a quill, with hair like strands radiating from the quill like a sail or filament.
 Feathers, depending on the bird, help the bird fly, keep warm, and stay dry (so don't wash a feather pillow).

 But when feathers are 'stuffed' into a pillow shell, over time, the quills start to align with each other and tend to lay flat.
 The effect on your pillow is that it too becomes flat.
-So to combat this flattening of the pillow due to the aligning of the feathers some companies add down clusters to keep the feathers from compacting and the feather pillow becoming hard.
+To combat this flattening of the pillow due to the aligning of the feathers, some companies add down clusters to keep the feathers from compacting and the feather pillow becoming hard.

 What is the best down fill power? (feathers don't have a fill power rating)

 The rule of thumb is "the higher the fill power the higher the quality," so 800 fill power is the finest and most consistent down fill available in the world.
 HOWEVER,

 - Where is the down fill from?
 A region or is it a specie specific bird? ... is it (Hungarian, Canadian, European, Chinese geese)?
 If it doesn't say Hungarian then it isn't (think China?).
 Not everyone carries Hungarian goose down because it's very expensive.

 - Where is it cleaned?
 At the point of origin or is it shipped to China for cleaning?
 We clean ours in the US.

 - What percentage of the down is actually down cluster (50%, 75% or 95%)?